 Faith in the Classroom

-Our teachers are also trained to embed a Creation-Fall-Redemption model into their programming and lesson planning, with programs reviewed regularly by our Principals and the Board’s Curriculum Monitor to ensure a strong, Christ-centred educational program is maintained.
+Our teachers are also trained to embed a Creation-Fall-Redemption model into their programming and lesson planning, with programs reviewed regularly by our Principals and the Board’s Curriculum Monitor to ensure a strong, Christ-centred education is maintained.